mpaldridge/mpaldridge.github.io/_posts/2020-08-24-plagiarism.md

 It's not that it's *unclear*, exactly -- but it doesn't really sound like a human being talking, somehow.
 Perhaps the student's written English wasn't that great, but I also wondered if they might have plagiarised it from somewhere.
 A Google search for the whole section didn't bring up any hits, so instead I Googled smaller segments to see if I got anything.
 I started with the odd phrase "general wellbeing authorities" -- but [that gets 3000 hits on Google](https://google.com/search?q=%22general+wellbeing+authorities%22), which is no good for tracking down any copying.

 But looking further at those Google hits, there seemed to be a lot of news sites I've never heard of and skeevy-looking journals.
-And checking further still, they all seem to be written in the same uncanny-valley English as my students work.
+And checking further still, they all seem to be written in the same uncanny-valley English as my student's work.
 For example, the first Google link is [a news story from the site "25 Hour News"](https://25hournews.com/news/coronavirus-trump-sticks-by-discredited-hydroxychloroquine-2819) that starts like this:

 > **Coronavirus: Trump Sticks By Discredited Hydroxychloroquine**
 >